June-Jepkurui-png/superheroes-challenge/README.md

 Flask Code Challenge - Superheroes

-For this assessment, you'll be working on an API for tracking heroes and their superpowers.
+For this assessments, you'll be working on an API for tracking heroes and their superpowers.

 In this repo;